MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2019-05-24-restricting-user-input-on-a-number-type-input-box-in-react.md

 excerpt: >
   React displays unexpected (buggy?) behavior when you try to manually impose user-input restrictions on input boxes with the <code>type="number"</code> attribute.
 In this post I demonstrate the problem and provide a fix.
 ---
+**EDIT, 7/23/19**: A better workaround to the issue described in this post is to use `type="tel"` instead of `type="number"`.
+This solves the “empty string” problem *and* guarantees that mobile users will see a numeric virtual keyboard (rather than an alphabetic one).
+Hat tip to [this Stack Overflow answer](https://stackoverflow.com/a/50668256/11072309).

+***

 Unexpected behavior in React occurs when trying to manually impose user-input restrictions on input boxes with the `type="number"` attribute (a bug? [wouldn’t be React’s first](https://github.com/facebook/react/pull/7359#event-1017024857) for this attribute).
 The code in question looks like this:

 ```javascript